 Another day, another skin care trend.
 While it can be fun to click on “the hot new skincare craze” there are timeless, consistent, hard fast rules that people with great skin always follow.
 A solid base is essential for any skin care newcomer or bonafide “skincare junkie”.
 See below for seven habits of people with great skin – as written by our senior medical aesthetician.

 1) Never Ever Go to Sleep Without Washing your Face – Even if you Haven’t Worn Makeup That Day.

 Is it that terrible for your skin to skip cleansing before bed?
-The short answer: YES.
-The longer answer: All of the pollution, free radicals, germs, sweat and so on accumulate on your skin all day.
+The short answer: is YES.
+The longer answer: All of the pollution, free radicals, germs, sweat, and so on accumulate on your skin all day.
 When we go to sleep, our body temperature decreases however our peripheral skin temperature rises.
-Warm skin absorbs product better which means that all of the aforementioned ‘nasties’ are now being absorbed by our skin.
+Warm skin absorbs products better which means that all of the aforementioned ‘nasties’ are now being absorbed by our skin.
 When it comes to skin, Cleanliness really is next to Godliness.

 2) Sunscreen.
 Every.
 Single.
 Day.
 Not just “at the beach”.
 Not just “when it’s hot”.
 Every day.

 UV rays are consistently beating down on us, regardless of season or the heat outside.
 Inside all day?
 We are still getting passive sun from windows and lets not forget HEV blue light from our computer screens, televisions, tablets, and cell phones.
 We need daily protection from HEV light and UVA/UVB rays.
 SPF protection is the single biggest thing we can do to protect our skin short and long term.

 3) Hands Off!
 And be extremely gentle when you do wash/moisturize your face.